Zhangjiagang Jiangsu, China Travel Guide

 Air Pollution: Check AQI daily.
 On high pollution days, consider wearing a N95 mask, limit strenuous outdoor activity, and stay inside.
 Heat Stroke/Dehydration (Summer): Stay hydrated.
 Wear light clothing.
 Seek shade.
 Cold/Flu (Winter): Dress in layers.
 Practice hand hygiene.

 Zhangjiagang has modern public hospitals like Zhangjiagang First People's Hospital.
-Quality of care is generally good, but larger cities (Suzhou, Shanghai) offer more specialized facilities.
+Quality of care is for the most part good, but larger cities (Suzhou, Shanghai) offer more specialized facilities.

 Medical staff may have limited English.
 Bring a translation app or local contact for communication assistance.

-Payment for medical services typically required upfront.
+Payment for medical aid typically required upfront.
 Travel insurance highly recommended to cover costs, including emergency evacuation.

 China has a generally low crime rate, and Zhangjiagang is a very safe city.
 Petty crime, like pickpocketing, can occur in crowded areas.
 Stay alert and secure belongings.
 Specific "unsafe" neighborhoods are not typically identified in Zhangjiagang.